kounch/zx123_tool/README.md

 ### Description of JSON file

 The JSON file is an object where the main name are file extensions (like `ZXD` or `ZX1`).
-For each of these, there is another object with the following structure:
+All the data in the JSON is stored as a string.
+For each of the possible extensions, there is another object with the following structure:

     (...)
     "(Extension)": {